That was dumb. Why did I say that? Now she’s going to know we’re free, I thought, mad at myself for warning Tigala.

 Tigala didn’t need this.
 No. She was one of us now.
 Even if she was the last to find out.

 I slammed the branch into the troll and launched it into the backdrop of trees.
-It sailed into a nearby tree trunk with a terrible crunch and then continued its descent.
-It slammed into the forest floor and laid there, limp, and bent in ways it shouldn’t be.
+It crashed into a tree trunk with a terrible crunch before continuing its descent.
+It slammed onto the forest floor and laid there, limp, bent in ways it shouldn’t be.

-“I told you to leave us alone,” said Lobo as he snarled at me and bared his teeth.
-He tried and failed to suppress the yell and then charged at Loan, Zef, and me.
+“I told you to leave us alone,” said Lobo as he snarled at me.
+His bared teeth didn’t scare me.
+But he began to charge directly at Lolan, Zef, and me.

-I looked at the charging group of beasts, Torm, the warthog, grew with each step.
+I looked at the charging group of beasts, Torm, the warthog, grew in size with each step.
 Lobo pulled a metal rod from his back and began to shape it with magic.
-The bear ran with the group, showing no signs of how he might use his magic if he even knew how to use it, and the cow hung back behind the group, an orange glow forming on her arms.
+The bear showed no signs of his magic, if he even knew how to use it.
+The cow Beastfolk glowed an orange light over her arms, hanging back behind the rest of the group.

 Yeah, I’m okay with being a coward sometimes.

 “Run!”
 I yelled, and the three of us sprinted in the opposite direction.
-I began lowering tree branches behind us to block the paths to us.
-I looked back and saw Lobos metal rod now in the shape of a machete.
-He used it to slice through my branches like they were nothing.
-However, it did manage to slow them down enough for us to gain some distance.
+I began lowering tree branches behind us to block the path.
+I looked back and saw Lobo’s metal rod now in the shape of a machete.
+He sliced through my branches like they were nothing.
+However, it did slow them down enough for us to gain some distance.

 We ran for another house among the trees, hoping to get out of view.
 As we neared the end of a rope bridge I felt something grab my ankle.
 I looked down and saw a black and white spotted hand wrapped around it.
 A thin elongated arm with a matching pattern stretched all the way back to the cow Beastfolk.
-She smiled and then yanked, pulling me to the edge of the platform.
+She smiled and then yanked hard, pulling me off my feet and to the edge of the platform.

-I clawed as best as I could, digging my fingers into the weathered wooden planks.
-I found a gap and held on to keep the cow, Mila, from dragging me off entirely.
-“Help," I yelled.
-And Zef and Lolan came running.
+I clawed as best as I could, digging my fingers into the weathered wooden planks but to no avail.
+I found a gap in the wood and held on to keep the cow, Mila, from dragging me off entirely.
+“Help!”
+I yelled.
+Zef and Lolan came running for me.
 Zef waved his hands around as if he were drawing the outline of a wall, but I didn’t see the effect.
 Lolan fired an arrow in Mila’s direction.
 I didn’t hear an impact but, a moment later, the hand on my ankle released and Zef helped me back to my feet.

 Zef waved his hands a few more times building illusionary walls to block the Beastfolk’s view of us.
-I used a couple of branches to smash two of the rope bridges we had crossed, and then we continued on into another one of the treetop homes.
+I used a couple of branches to smash two of the rope bridges we had crossed.
+Then we continued into another one of the treetop homes.

-This house was unlike the others we had seen.
-It was still built inside of some magic-made growth in the tree, but it was much bigger.
-It could fit ten people across it with their arms stretched out—a banquet hall compared to the first.
-Loose sheets of paper were scattered all about the room and looked ancient.
-A book laid open with many of its pages ripped down to the spine.
+This house was unlike any of the others we had seen.
+It was still a magically-made growth in a tree, but it was much bigger.
+It was like a banquet hall compared to the others.
+Loose sheets of paper were scattered all about the room, each torn and weathered as if they were ancient.
+A book was laid open, dozens of pages ripped from its spine.

-I almost forgot about the green glowing veins as we traversed the treetop village because they were so commonplace here, but there was no missing them in this room.
-They all seemed to stem from there, converging in the center of the floor.
-The green glow tinted everything we saw and my heart began to beat so fast I thought I wondered if the others could hear it.
+I almost forgot about the green glowing veins as we traversed the treetop village.
+They were so commonplace here, but there was no missing them in this room.
+They all seemed to stem from here, converging in the center of the floor.
+The green glow tinted everything we saw and my heart began to beat so fast I wondered if the others could hear it.

 There at the center of the room, where the veins glowed their brightest, was a figure laying face down—unmoving.